dotnet/docs-aspire/docs/service-discovery/overview.md

 ### Named endpoints in Kubernetes using DNS SRV

 When deploying to Kubernetes, the DNS SRV service endpoint resolver can be used to resolve named endpoints.
-For example, the following resource definition will result in a DNS SRV record being created for an endpoint named "http" and an endpoint named "dashboard", both on the service named "basket".
+For example, the following resource definition will result in a DNS SRV record being created for an endpoint named "default" and an endpoint named "dashboard", both on the service named "basket".

 ```yml
 apiVersion: v1